ninabarzh/ipa/content/en/about/_index.md

 <p><br></p>

 <p>
-Power On is a collective initiative to help people reclaim control over their digital lives — especially when that control has been stripped away by abuse, surveillance, or coercion.
+Power On is a collective initiative to help people reclaim control over their digital lives, especially when that control has been stripped away by abuse, surveillance, or coercion.
 </p>

 {{% /blocks/cover %}}